 Maple bacon corn muffins with a lovely moist texture, hints of pure maple syrup and bits of crisp bacon throughout.
-The most comforting bread ever.
+The most comforting bread ever!

 The twist was the addition of maple syrup and bacon that really made these perfect for breakfast.
 I loved the hint of maple throughout and the little bits of bacon in each bite.
 They really were fantastic.
-To try these muffins, head over to Delish Dish and get the recipe now!

 - Nonstick cooking spray